TheRealMarcusChiu/personal-website-2/content/tinkering/2025-08-07/index.md

 # Problem

 I wanted to learn a new UI framework.
-In the past, I've learned **Angular**.
+In the past, I've gone through **Angular**.
-Today I wanted to learn **ReactJS**.
-So perhaps the next step is to learn **React Ionic** and/or **React Native**?
+Now it's time to devour **ReactJS**.
+Maybe the next logical step is to learn **React Ionic** and/or **React Native**?

 # Solution

-So I've spent 2 working days going through the ReactJS tutorials [here](https://react.dev/learn/your-first-component).
+I've spent the past 2 working days going through the ReactJS tutorials [here](https://react.dev/learn/your-first-component).

-After going through them, I've decided to build a Tetris game using ReactJS.
+Next, I've decided to build a Tetris game using ReactJS.
 Though I've ended up using a bunch more plain JavaScript lol.

 - [tetris.marcuschiu.com](https://tetris.marcuschiu.com)